Quantipy/quantipy/docs/API/_build/html/_sources/sites/lib_doc/weights/03_diags.rst.txt

 >>> f1 = 'Wave in [4, 5]'

-It is crucial to remember that the algorithm applied on the weight group's overall data base, i.e. the above definition would achieve the targets waves inside the two groups (Waves 1/2/3 and Waves 4/5) and **not within** each of the waves.
+It is crucial to remember that the algorithm is applied on the weight group's overall data base, i.e. the above definition would achieve the targets waves inside the two groups (Waves 1/2/3 and Waves 4/5) and **not within** each of the waves.